ophian/ophian.github.io/_posts/2021-02-28-Serendipity-Styx-3.3.0-released.md

   - Once more Styx continued its work to clean up old occurrences for the new Series 3 branch, in example the old mysql and sqlrelay db include files and remaining type references
   - Removed outdated feed RSS 0.91 and ATOM_03 templates files and references
-  - Allow backend configuration sets for plugin_html_nugget textareas
+  - Allow backend configuration sets for __plugin_html_nugget__ textareas
   - Strongly improved the "**B46 [Black Edition]**" bootstrap theme for having advanced features for the lists view
   - Improve "**Spartacus**" for reading the full requirements array, which allows to check extended plugin requirements on UPGRADE
   - Removed outdated "bulletproof" core template to additional_plugins pool
-  - Removed "pure19" core template completely
+  - Removed "pure19" core template completely, considering the "pure" 2020 Standard themes flexing grid as good enough for all
-  - Updated Smarty and Rich Text Editor (ckeditor) library assets
+  - Updated Smarty and Rich Text Editor (CKEditor) library assets
   - Added lots of improvements and bug fixes for themes all over
   - Added more slowly growing (experimental) support for upcoming file format "avif", an AV1 codec based new image format.
 PHP 8 and GDlib still do not not support it yet.
 So, please wait!
   - Improved the serendipity_die() mode for errors vs maintenance mode